nymtech/docs/content/mixnet/joining-testnet.md

 Joining the Nym testnet with a mixnode is easy.

 Once you've downloaded or compiled your mixnode according to the [installation](../installation) instructions, set it up on an internet-addressable server machine.
+It will automatically join our testnet.

 ### Hardware Specs